使用警語:中文譯文來源為 Google 翻譯,僅供參考,實際內容請以英文原文為主

 Yes.

-Yeah, we'll be moving the exact equipment.
-There's some equipment that's in there right now because they were handling powders, that We're going to be buying.
+Yeah.
+We'll be moving the exact equipment.
+There's some equipment that's in there right now because they were handling powders that we're going to be buying.
 And that equipment actually helps us a lot with the automation.
-But the Next step, which is robotic placement of items into boxes, robotic, filling of the bags, that will be new equipment, and it'll be happening during 2026.
+But the next step, which is robotic placement of items into boxes, robotic filling of the bags, that will be new equipment and it will be happening during 2026.

 Richard Dearnley - Analyst